Gluten-Free White Sandwich Bread

 Well, I am here to take you through the whole process.
 I will be breaking down each step and will introduce you to each ingredient to explain exactly why they have been chosen for this recipe and what their role is in the process.

-My hope is that you will soon realise that baking a successful gluten-free white sandwich bread can be easy, foolproof and will give you deliciously tasty, soft and fluffy results that can be eaten everyday and at any time of day.
+My hope is that you will soon realise that baking a successful gluten-free sandwich bread can be easy, foolproof and will give you deliciously tasty, soft and fluffy results that can be eaten everyday and at any time of day.

 sandwich on a wooden board